allegro/allegro.tech/_posts/2016-09-21-CQK-TOP-10-cache.md

 Errors in the construction of cache keys can be difficult to detect and very painful.

-* If the key is less distinctive than it should be (different items are assigned the same cache key) – the application will mix up some data, and errors will look non-deterministic.
+* If the key is less distinctive than it should be (different items are assigned to the same cache key) – the application will mix up some data, and errors will look non-deterministic.
 * If the key is more distinctive than it should be (different keys are assigned to the same items) –